Asli0911/Churn_Project_Deployment/README.md

 * Departments: Employee's working department/division.
 * Salary: Salary level of the employee such as low, medium and high.
 * left: Whether the employee has left the company or not.
-* First of all, to observe the structure of the data, outliers, missing values and features that affect the target variable, you must use exploratory data analysis and data visualization techniques.